 Figure 6.6.2.1-1 Network centric IMS avatar call flow

-1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap channel is established for both the UE-A and UE-B. UE-A obtains UE-A's avatar id(s) through bootstrap data channel via DCSF.
+1. The UE1 initiates an IMS session and establishes audio and video session connections with the UE2.
+The bootstrap channel is established for both the UE1 and UE2.
+UE1 obtains UE1's avatar id(s) through bootstrap data channel.

-2. The UE-A performs the XR media rendering negotiation with the XR Application Server.
-The UE-A generates UE-A's attestation.
-The UE-A's attestation consists of Avatar ID, identity of the XR AS, rendering option (i.e., network centric), expiration time, signature generated by using UE-A's private key, as described in clause 6.6.2.4 of this document.
-The UE-A sends UE-A's attestation and UE-A's certificate to the XR Application Server via DCSF.
-Before sending the attestation, DCSF checks whether the UE-A is allowed to use the avatar ID after reading the avatar ID in the UE-A’s attestation.
+2. The UE1 decides to request network to perform avatar animation based on its status such as power, signal, computing power, internal storage, etc.

-3. The UE-A decides to use network centric rendering of an avatar representation.
+3. The UE1 performs the avatar animation negotiation with the DC AS.
+The UE1 generates UE1's attestation.
+The UE1's attestation consists of Avatar ID, rendering option (i.e., network centric), expiration time, signature generated by using UE1's private key, as described in clause 6.6.2.4 of this document.
+The UE1 sends UE1's attestation and UE1's certificate to the DC AS via DCSF.
+Before sending the attestation, DCSF may check whether the UE1 is allowed to use the avatar ID after reading the avatar ID in the UE1's attestation.

-4. Application data channel is established between UE-A and IMS network, and media re-negotiation may be performed.
+4. P2A2P Application data channel is established between UE1/UE2 and DC AS, and media re-negotiation between UE1, UE2, and MF may be performed.
+In this step, DC AS sends UE1's attestation and UE1's certificate to MF as described in step 7 in clause AC.11.3.3 of TS 23.228 [7].

-5. XR Application Server requests avatar representation using UE-A's attestation and UE-A's certificate.
+5. MF requests avatar representation using UE1's attestation and UE1's certificate.

-6. After BAR verifies the UE-A's certificate, BAR verifies the signature in UE-A's attestation using the UE-A's public key.
-If the verification is successful and the identity of XR AS in the UE-A's attestation is same as that of the XR Application Server which requested in step 5, the BAR responds with the UE-A's avatar representation.
+6. After BAR verifies the UE1's certificate, BAR verifies the signature in UE1's attestation using the UE1's public key.
+If the verification is successful, the BAR responds with the UE1's avatar representation.

-NOTE 1: When BAR and XR AS are outside of IMS network, step 5-6 is up to implementation.
+NOTE 1: When BAR and DC AS are outside of IMS network, step 5-6 is up to implementation.

-NOTE 2: Protection between BAR and XR AS is out of scope of this solution.7.
-The XR Application Server sends the avatar representation to MF/MRF and requests rendering of the avatar.
+NOTE 2: Protection between BAR and DC AS is out of scope of this solution.

-8. The UE-A sends data for the rendering (e.g., facial feature points).
+7. The UE1 sends avatar metadata for the rendering (e.g., facial feature points).

-9. The MF/MRF performs the rendering using the UE-A's avatar representation and the data received from UE-A in step 8.
+8. The MF/MRF performs the media transcoding and animates the UE1's avatar representation.

-10. The rendered avatar media is sent as regular video media to UE-B.
+10. The animated avatar media is sent as regular video media to UE2.

-11. The rendered avatar media is sent back to the UE-A as feedback.
+11. The animated avatar media is sent back to the UE1 as feedback.

-6.6.2.2 UE-A centric IMS avatar call flow
+6.6.2.2 Sending UE centric IMS avatar call flow

-Figure 6.6.2.2-1 UE-A centric IMS avatar call flow
+Figure 6.6.2.2-1 Sending UE centric IMS avatar call flow

-1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap channel is established for both the UE-A and UE-B. UE-A obtains UE-A's avatar id(s) through bootstrap data channel via DCSF.
+1. The UE1 initiates an IMS session and establishes audio and video session connections with the UE2.
+The bootstrap channel is established for both the UE1 and UE2.
+UE1 obtains UE1's avatar id(s) through bootstrap data channel.